Team-Goober/GooberGame/README.md

 - Sam Espanioly

 ## Program Controls
-- WASD or Arrow Keys to move the character
+- WASD to move main player
 - R to reset the game
 - Q to quit the game
-- Z to make Link Attck with his sword
+- Z to use slot A
 - X to use slot B
 - I to open inventory, Can Press Z or X to equip selected item.
 - Z to select item from inventory